geomagpy/magpy/magpy/gui/README_gui.md

 and lists for symbols, colors, padding and functions, which all depend on the key list.
 Possible solutions: do not use lists but dictionaries.
 Well.... in a major future version.

+### 7.2 Creating desktop links

+#### 7.2.1 Creating a desktop link for Linux

+#### 7.2.2 Creating a desktop link for MacOs

+To execute a python program within a specific environment it is recommended to create a small startupscript i.e. named
+xmagpy:

+        #!/bin/bash
+        eval "$(conda shell.bash hook)"
+        conda activate magpy
+        xmagpyw

+Make it executable e.g. by chmod 755 xmagpy.
+Open Finder and search for your script "xmagpy".
+Copy it to the desktop.
+To change the icon, click on the xmagpy link, open information and replace the image on the upper left with e.g. magpy128.jpg (also to be found using finder).

-### 7.2 Testing procedure of the graphical user interface
+### 7.3 Testing procedure of the graphical user interface

 Unlike the backend which come with two code testing features, runtime tests and verification tests, such tests are difficult to implement to cover issues with the graphical part.
 Runtime tests are used to check for general failures of